Frequently Asked Questions

-A. The school will offer Italian, Mandarin and Greek in 2021 and we are trialling an Italian immersion program at Year 9.
+A. The school offers Italian and Greek.
+There is also a successful Italian immersion program for students in Years 8 and 9.
 Italian is the school’s major language with the majority of students choosing this subject and a large number of local primary schools teaching this language.

 Q. What new facilities is the school planning for the future?

-A. In 2020, the school’s population is close to 1100.
+A. The school’s population is close to 1100.
 The school has a Masterplan which includes the newly completed Performing Arts and Sports Centre.
-The school is now seeking funding for stage 2, an innovative Science, Technology, Engineering, Arts and Maths (STEAM) centre and other revitalised learning areas.
+The school is now constructing stage 2, an innovative Science, Technology, Engineering, Arts and Maths (STEAM) centre and other revitalised learning areas.

 Q. What is the gender ratio?

 A. The girl/boy ratio in several year levels at Thornbury High is now 50/50 with the trend over the last few years showing an increase in female enrolments.
 We try to ensure that there is an even number of girls and boys in all classes.
 We offer a full range of core and elective subjects which both girls and boys can both enjoy and excel in.
 Thornbury High School also has a staff Respectful Relationships Committee whose aim is to ensure equal opportunities for all genders across the school.